 Please note: The Attorney General cannot answer legal questions, give legal advice to individuals, or intervene in individual cases.
 In certain circumstances, the Attorney General may need to refer your complaint to a more appropriate agency.

+The Bureau of Children's of Justice encourages Californians to submit complaints or tips related to the rights of children via our online contact form.
 If you would prefer to submit the complaint anonymously, fill out the BCJ anonymous form.
 Please note that it is more challenging for the Attorney General to look into anonymous complaints.